nestjs/docs.nestjs.com/content/faq/request-lifecycle.md

 Filters are the only component that do not resolve global first.
 Instead, filters resolve from the lowest level possible, meaning execution starts with any route bound filters and proceeding next to controller level, and finally to global filters.
 Note that exceptions cannot be passed from filter to filter; if a route level filter catches the exception, a controller or global level filter cannot catch the same exception.
 The only way to achieve an effect like this is to use inheritance between the filters.

+> info **Hint** Filters are only executed if any uncaught exception occurs during the request process.
+Caught exceptions, such as those caught with a `try/catch` will not trigger Exception Filters to fire.
+As soon as an uncaught exception is encountered, the rest of the lifecycle is ignored and the request skips straight to the filter.

 #### Summary

 In general, the request lifecycle looks like the following: